Skip to main content

 replayability3 negative mentions

-• Movement speed is often considered too slow, impacting the pacing and exploration experience negatively.
+• Movement speed is considered too slow by many players, negatively impacting pacing and exploration enjoyment, with some requesting sprint or toggleable flashlight options.

 • graphics